FreiFahren/backend/README.md

 ### Get lists of stations and lines

-- `/list` - This endpoint is used to GET an overview of all stations and lines, and their connections
+- `/list` - This endpoint is used to GET an overview of all stations and lines, and their connections.

 The request should be a `GET` request, with this example: